 If you read my divorce post from a couple weeks ago, you know that I am moving full steam ahead with lots of renovation projects that will involve me, myself and I! -ha.
 The master bedroom makeover and my new lady loft are in full swing.

-Update: Keep reading, the finished closet and new french closet doors are linked at the bottom of the post.
+Update: Keep reading, the finished closet and new french closet doors (full reveal makeover) are linked at the bottom of the post.

 How to frame a closet with low slanted ceiling